We Keep Us Safe: LGBTQ Digital Safety Guide

 GLAAD’s quick guide to helping LGBTQ people to be more safe online

 Everyone deserves to feel safe on social media.
-But at a time when the LGBTQ community faces increasing abuse and violence — online and off — we know that’s not always the reality.
+But at a time when the LGBTQ community faces increasing abuse, intimidation, and violence — online and off — we know that’s not always the reality.

-GLAAD’s Social Media Safety Program works to hold the six major social media companies (Facebook, Instagram, Threads, X/Twitter, YouTube, and TikTok) accountable, and to foster safer online spaces for LGBTQ people.
-These companies themselves should be doing a better job making their products safe, and the onus for safety should not fall so much on individual users.
-However, given our community’s need for assistance, GLAAD has pulled together this guide.
+GLAAD’s Social Media Safety Program works to hold major social media companies accountable (including Facebook, Instagram, Threads, X, YouTube, TikTok, and others), and to foster safer online spaces for LGBTQ people.
+These companies themselves should be doing a better job making their products safe, and the onus for safety should not fall so much on users.
+However, given our community’s need for assistance, GLAAD has created this guide.

 For LGBTQ activists and organizations, journalists and public figures, and for anyone who spends time online — the guidelines below are just a few easy best practices you can implement to protect yourself.